Mahogany: History

 The name mahogany was initially associated only with those islands in the West Indies under British control (French colonists used the term acajou, while in the Spanish territories it was called caoba).
 The origin of the name is uncertain, but it could be a corruption of 'm'oganwo', the name used by the Yoruba and Ibo people of West Africa to describe trees of the genus Khaya, which is closely related to Swietenia.
 When transported to Jamaica as slaves, they gave the same name to the similar trees they saw there.
 Though this interpretation has been disputed, no one has suggested a more plausible origin.
 The indigenous Arawak name for the tree is not known.
 In 1671 the word mahogany appeared in print for the first time, in John Ogilby's America.
 Among botanists and naturalists, however, the tree was considered a type of cedar, and in 1759 was classified by Carl Linnaeus (1707–1778) as Cedrela mahagoni.
 The following year it was assigned to a new genus by Nicholas Joseph Jacquin (1727–1817), and named Swietenia mahagoni.

 Until the 19th century all of the mahogany was regarded as one species, although varying in quality and character according to soil and climate.
 In 1836 the German botanist Joseph Gerhard Zuccarini (1797–1848) identified a second species while working on specimens collected on the Pacific coast of Mexico, and named it Swietenia humilis.
 In 1886 a third species, Swietenia macrophylla, was named by Sir George King (1840–1909) after studying specimens of Honduras mahogany planted in the Botanic Gardens in Calcutta, India.

 Today, all species of Swietenia grown in their native locations are listed by CITES, and are therefore protected.
-After S. mahogani and S. macrophylla were added to CITES appendixes in 1992 and 1995 respectively international conservation programs began in earnest aided by a 1993 World Bank report entitled “Tropical Hardwood Marketing Strategies for Southeast Asia“.
+After S. mahogani and S. macrophylla were added to CITES appendixes in 1992 and 1995 respectively international conservation programs began in earnest aided by a 1993 World Bank report entitled "Tropical Hardwood Marketing Strategies for Southeast Asia".
 Efforts to repopulate mahogany largely failed in its native locations due to attacks from the shoot borer Hypsipyla grandella and similarly failed in Africa due to the attacks by the equivalent Hypsipyla robusta.
 After so many years of mismanagement and illegal logging, Swietenia also suffered from genetic loss thus mutating and weakening the seeds.
 Additionally erosion in its native locations meant seeds could no longer even be planted.
-However, both species grew well in Asia and Asia Pacific due to the absence of these shoot borers and absence of other limitations.
+However, both species grew well in Asia and the Asia–Pacific due to the absence of these shoot borers and absence of other limitations.
 Plantation management progressed throughout the 1990s and 2000s in Asia and the South Pacific.
 Global supply of genuine mahogany has been increasing from these plantations, notably Fiji, and Philippines.
 For Swietenia macrophylla, the trees in these plantations are still relatively young compared to the trees being harvested from old growth forests in South America.
 Thus, the illegal trade of bigleaf mahogany continues apace.